-The DFG Research Training Group (RTG) 1681 was established in 2012, adopting "Privacy: Forms, functions, transformations" as the guiding theme for the current funding period, which runs out in September this year.
+The DFG Research Training Group (RTG) 1681 was established in 2012, adopting "Privacy: Forms, functions, transformations" as the guiding theme for the funding period, which ran out in September this year.
 Within the RTG, a cross-disciplinary group of doctoral and postdoctoral researchers from a number of different academic disciplines analyses phenomena touching on aspects of State, Culture, Mass Media and Law.

 For the next funding period, which started in October 2016, the RTG will take "Privacy and Digitalisation" as the focus of its research.
 Here, the frame of reference encompasses the surveillance debate, which was recently re-ignited by the Edward Snowden affair, the discourse on the end of privacy spelt out by the social media and careless use of internet services, and ethical boundary issues opened up by the ability to describe persons in their entirety using with Big Data, e-Health and health-monitoring self-tracking devices.

 "Digitalisation is a boon to society as long as it is used with care", explained Professor Dirk Heckmann, who holds the Chair of Public Law, Security Law and Internet Law and is the Speaker for the Research Training Group.
 "While continuous generation and processing of personal data may serve very useful purposes, this must not infringe upon privacy, personal space, informational autonomy and personal confidentiality.
 Our intention is to develop protective concepts to safeguard personal privacy by working together across the boundaries of the involved academic disciplines.
 We believe that the only way to tackle this academically and societally relevant topic is by adopting an interdisciplinary approach.
 That the German Research Foundation continues to support our research shows that we are on the right track with our 'Passau approach'."